 A few simple tricks to catch an email scammer:

-Report a scam- If you believe that the email address is a scam email, you could also report the email address to the FTC so that they can investigate.
+Report a scam: If you believe that the email address is a scam email, you could also report the email address to the FTC so that they can investigate.

-How to catch a fraudulent website scammer
+How to track a fraudulent website scammer:

 If you see a deal that looks too good to be true on a website or an ad, you might want to follow your instinct.